Skip to main content

 Indexing on Fuel Network

-Envio has expanded its indexing capabilities beyond EVM-compatible blockchains to now fully support the Fuel Network (both mainnet and testnet).
-This documentation covers how to use Envio's products with Fuel's unique architecture and features. ⛽⚡
+Envio supports the Fuel Network on mainnet and testnet.
+This page shows how to use HyperIndex with Fuelโ€™s architecture and features.

 Fuel offers several advantages as a modular execution layer including: